Wind Relieving Pose for Kids: Gentle Yoga for Digestion and Connection (Pig Pose)

 Welcome to Wind Relieving Pose!

-The wind releasing pose gets its name because it helps release gas and can even relieve bloating and abdominal pains.
+The wind releasing pose gets its name because it helps release gas and can even relieve bloating and abdominal pain improving digestion and elimination by gently massaging the abdominal organs.
+It also releases tension in the belly area, hips and low back.
 So before eating grandma’s bean-lover’s chili, let’s master this gas-busting yoga move!

 The Benefits of Wind Relieving Pose for Kids

-How To: Wind Relieving Pose
+How To Teach Wind Relieving Pose (Pig Pose)

 Lie on your back with arms and legs long

-Gently pull the knee toward the chest, massaging the abdominal organs
+Gently squeeze the knee toward the belly

 Draw the tailbone toward the floor to lengthen the spine